 - UMD health services is offering COVID testing for students.
 Faculty and staff should seek medical resources from their normal healthcare provider.

 - The U of M is advising all members of our campus communities (students, staff, and faculty) to take steps to notify those persons with whom they have had close contact of possible exposure and the need for testing when they receive a positive test result for COVID-19.
-An Inform section of the UMN Safe Campus website has been created to support this expectation.
+Additional information can be found on the UMN Safe Campus website, in the MTest section.

 Students, faculty, and staff with underlying health conditions, or those who are older, will have options to mitigate their exposure to the virus, as needed, based on individual circumstances.
 Please work with your supervisor and/or advisor to find the best options for your situation.